RSE-Sheffield/pando-python/episodes/profiling-functions.md

     traceback.print_stack()
 ```

+The first line states the file and line number where `a()` was called from (the last line of code in the file shown).
+The second line states that it was the function `a()` that was called, this could include it's arguments.
+The third line then repeats this pattern, stating the line number where `b2()` was called inside `a()`.
+This continues until the call to `traceback.print_stack()` is reached.

+You may see stack traces like this when an unhandled exception is thrown by your code.

-In this instance the base of the stack is printed first, other visualisations of call stacks may use the reverse ordering.
+*In this instance the base of the stack has been printed first, other visualisations of call stacks may use the reverse ordering.*

 :::::::::::::::::::::::::::::::::::::::::::::